What you can do on race day so you can focus on running fast

-Racing to your optimal performance level is complicated because there are so many factors that go into performing at a high level.
-A lot goes into running fast.
-It’s so much more than being physically prepared.
+You really want to run fast – that’s the goal of racing, right?
+Getting everything out of yourself on race day is complicated because there are so many factors that go into performing at a high level.
+As you know, a lot goes into running fast.
+It’s so much more than being physically prepared; there’s also the mental side of our sport that can either push you to greatness or can be your demise.
 I know a lot of runners who are in peak fitness shape and yet cannot perform to the level they’d hoped to have achieved.
 Why is that?
-Well, there are.

 There are ways in which we can prime our bodies (and our mind) in order to perform at our best.
 The more prepared you are, the better you will perform!

 Before race day even arrives, there are routines you can follow to prime your body to perform well.
 When you follow a routine, not only do you prepare your body for the challenges ahead, but you also get your mind in the right spot.

 - Run the day before the race.
 20-30 minutes of light and easy running followed by a few striders at the end.
 The easy run let’s you get your legs moving and the striders prime you for the fast running.
 I’ll start with strides slower than, at race pace, and slightly faster than race pace.

 - Give yourself ample time between your last run and race time.
 If I have an early morning weekend race, I try and also run somewhat early the day before so I can have at least 20 hours of time between my last run and warm ups.